-The signature report of the Federal Interagency Forum on Child and Family Statistics, America's Children: Key National Indicators of Well-Being features statistics on children and families in the United States across a range of domains, including family and social environment, economic circumstances, health care, physical environment and safety, behavior, education and health.
+The Federal Interagency Forum on Child and Family Statistics (the Forum) published its full report, America's Children: Key National Indicators of Well-Being, 2021 on September 22, 2021.
+The Forum encourages cooperation and collaboration among 23 Federal agencies and promotes communications among and between statistical communities of data producers, researchers, policymakers, and the public to improve data quality and utility.
+The 2021 report highlights all 41 key national indicators across a range of domains: family and social environment, economic circumstances, health care, physical environment and safety, behavior, education, and health.